 Shoulder Season: (April & October)

 Cuba can be surprisingly busy in the peak tourism months, especially now that everyone seems to be rushing there to beat the imminent increase in American visitors.
-We believe that the shoulder season is the best time for independent travel in Cuba.
+We believe that the shoulder season is the best time for backpacking Cuba.
 You’ll still see a lot of people, but hotel prices will come back down to normal and you’ll actually find a place to sit on the beach.

-The summer months is a great time to meet Cubans as they are on holidays, but many of them flock to the beaches, making it even more crowded than usual.
+The summer months are a great time to meet Cubans as they are on holidays, but many of them flock to the beaches, making it even more crowded than usual.
 Also keep in mind that it can be unbearably hot in July & August.

 Note: There are more tourists in Cuba than ever before.
 Casa, hotel and restaurant owners are all rushing to expand as more and more people are visiting this Caribbean island paradise.
 Even if you come in the off-season, don’t expect to have all of Cuba to yourself!
 We were there in April / May (off-season) and many casas were fully booked, while restaurants and tourist sites were packed.

 Cuba is definitely one of our favourite countries to date!

 It’s the music, the dance, the pride, the talent, the history and architecture.
 It’s the hospitality, the food, the culture and the vibe.
 It’s the undeniable energy that hits you the moment you land in Havana and continues to pulse through your travel-crazed veins until the moment you leave.